Christiana Morgan: Early life

 Christiana Drummond Councilman was born in Boston, Massachusetts, on October 6, 1897.
 She grew up in an elite Boston family, with her father, William Thomas Councilman, serving as the Shattuck Professor of Pathological Anatomy at Harvard Medical School, and her mother, Isabella, being an established member of Boston society.
 Christiana attended Miss Winsor's School for Girls in Boston from 1908 to 1914 and later a boarding school in Farmington, Connecticut.

-In 1917, Christiana met William Otho Potwin Morgan, who enlisted to fight in World War I. During the war, she trained as a nurse aid at the YWCA in New York City and served during the 1918 flu pandemic.
-The couple married in 1919, and Christiana gave birth to their only child, Peter Councilman Morgan, in 1920.
+In 1917, Councilman met William Otho Potwin Morgan, who enlisted to fight in World War I. During the war, she trained as a nurse aid at the YWCA in New York City and served during the 1918 flu pandemic.
+The couple married in 1919, and Morgan gave birth to their only child, Peter Councilman Morgan, in 1920.
 Part of the Introvert/Extrovert Club in New York City in the 1920s, she traveled to Zurich to consult Carl Jung.
+In 1921, she had an affair with the Zionist leader Chaim Weizmann, after meeting him at a fundraising dinner, and considered getting a divorce and converting to Judaism, if Weizmann left his wife.
 From 1921 to 1924, Morgan studied art at the Art Students League of New York, developing her skills in painting, wood carving, and sculpture.

 In 1923, she met and fell in love with Henry (Harry) Murray, then biochemist at Rockefeller University NY, later psychology professor at Harvard University.
 Murray had been married for seven years and did not want to leave his wife.
 As Murray experienced a serious conflict, Morgan advised him to visit Jung.
 In 1927, they visited Jung in Zürich, and upon his advice became lovers "to unlock their unconscious and their creativity".

 Despite the societal constraints on women's education at the time, Morgan became self-taught and later served as co-director, researcher, and lay analyst at the Harvard Psychological Clinic.
 Her early career involved volunteering as a nurse during World War I and the 1918 pandemic, experiences that deeply influenced her later work in psychology.